Diffusive regimes in a two-dimensional chiral fluid: Results

-The results for the diffusion coefficients $D, D^\mathrm{odd}$, as obtained from Equations~\eqref{eq:GK_diff},\ \eqref{eq:GK_odd_diff}, are shown in Figure~\ref{fig:diff_tensor}.
-It is to be noticed also that odd diffusion is quite significant in most of the parameter space, since $D^\mathrm{odd}$ is close to the order of magnitude of the diffusion coefficient $D$, except in the region of $\overline \omega \simeq 0$, where $D^\mathrm{odd}$ falls to zero.
-Furthermore, Figure~\ref{fig:diff_tensor} clearly reveals that the $\bar\omega=0$ point signals both the $D^\mathrm{odd}=0$ and $D$ the trend inversion points ($D$ displays an absolute minimum at $\bar\omega=0$).
-Moreover, the curves for different densities all appear to collapse into one when represented against global vorticity, as an additional strong experimental evidence that, in effect, global vorticity $\bar\omega$ is the true control parameter for the diffusive regimes in a two-dimensional chiral fluid.

-This means that diffusion in the two-dimensional fluid is controlled by the global vorticity of the chiral flow; i.e. a fluid property, and not a microscopic property (such as particle activity \cite{HEM21}).
-This can be best appreciated in the insets of Figure~\ref{fig:diff_tensor}, where the coefficients were also represented as a function of particle activity (ensemble average spin in in this case $\overline\omega$).
+The results for the diffusion coefficients $D,~D^\mathrm{odd}$, as obtained from Equations~\eqref{eq:GK_diff},\ \eqref{eq:GK_odd_diff}, are shown in Figure~\ref{fig:diff_tensor}.
+It is to be noticed that odd diffusion (right panel) is quite significant in most of the parameter space, since $D^\mathrm{odd}$ is close to the order of magnitude of $D$ (left panel), except in the region of $\overline \omega \simeq 0$, where $D^\mathrm{odd}$ systematically falls to zero.
+Furthermore, Figure~\ref{fig:diff_tensor} clearly reveals that $\overline\omega=0$ signals in all cases the points where $D^\mathrm{odd}=0$ and the absolute minimum of $D$ (and hence, the trend inversion of $D$).
+Moreover, all the curves for different densities collapse into one when represented against global vorticity, as an additional strong experimental evidence that, in effect, global vorticity $\overline\omega$ is the true control parameter for the diffusive regimes in a two-dimensional chiral fluid.
+This means that diffusion in the two-dimensional fluid is controlled by the global vorticity of the chiral flow; i.e. a fluid property, and not a microscopic property (such as particle activity/chirality \cite{TH08,HEM21}).
+This can be best seen in the insets of Figure~\ref{fig:diff_tensor}, where the coefficients are also represented as a function of particle activity (here, the ensemble average spin, denoted as $\overline\Omega$).
+Furthermore, although the system is locally heterogeneous, we have observed that the sign of $\overline\omega$ is the same throughout the system\cite{LMMRV21}; i.e., the sign of chiral flow vorticity is a global property of the system (except for $\overline \omega \simeq 0$, where the behavior becomes more complex).
+This allows us for spatially averaging the diffusion tensor components, which aids to detect the relevant regimes in this kind of complex dynamics.

-On the other hand, let us recall that the $\overline \omega \simeq 0$ curve in Figure~\ref{fig:displacements}~(c), where as we saw, the $\overline\omega\simeq0$ transitional spirals are not flat, as in \cite{HEM21}, nor they have a well defined curvature.
-More importantly, although the mean squared displacement looks quasi-linear vs.\ time (Figure~\ref{fig:displacements}), it is also apparent that the slope of the corresponding curve $\langle\Delta r(t)^2\rangle$ vs. $t$ in log scale is time varying.
-This is in fact in close analogy with the behavior of jammed granular systems \cite{AD06,LGRAYV21}